 Do you need the strength and courage to fight back?

+It is about being able to work out anytime, anyplace using simple body weight exercises, tension and self-resistance in a way that doesn't drain you or beat your joints up.
 All you need is six foot of space to move your body and the willingness to put some time into it.
 I've trained in hotel rooms, parks, in the outdoors, on my back porch, in a truck bay, on the beach and in the privacy of my bedroom.
 You can workout almost anywhere and anytime the way I train.

 It is about self-protection strategies and practices, as well as simple blocks, strikes and evasions to get you out of a bad situation.
 Training in traditional martial arts is good.
 So is practicing Mixed Martial Arts.
 However, everyone doesn't have the time or the inclination.
 You have to focus on a few things and drill them so that become second nature.
 You also have to be aware of where you are striking and make every strike count.